|

 practial reasons.
 The underside of their leaves provide refuge, shade and source of food

+for snails, hydras and several other small organisms.
 Over a hundred species of birds, both native and migratory, are found

 in the marshland.
 But fishes are most crucial in the lives of villagers who depend on